-With certain conditions over time, we can have a build up of a fibrosis scar tissue, particularly in the muscles, tendons, and ligaments in the areas of our bodies which have the most use.
+With certain conditions over time, we can have a build-up of fibrosis scar tissue, particularly in the muscles, tendons, and ligaments in the areas of our bodies that have the most use.
 This scar tissue can lead to pain and dysfunction as this tissue lacks the strength and flexibility of healthy tissue.
-Unfortunately, in some areas of the body it may entrap the local nerve.
+Unfortunately, in some areas of the body, it may entrap the local nerve.

-The Graston Technique allows us to better detect and treat these areas because it uses a stainless steel instrument that glides along a patient’s muscle, tendons or ligaments, with the right amount of pressure to detect just where the scar tissue or restrictions are located.
-Since our body parts are connected in what is referred to as the “kinetic chain”, with the use of Graston Instrument, it allows the clinician to follow that kinetic chain, effectively uncovering the cause of the problem, then treating the cause and the area of pain or restriction.
+The Graston Technique allows us to detect better and treat these areas because it uses a stainless steel instrument that glides along with a patient’s muscle, tendons, or ligaments, with the right amount of pressure to detect just where the scar tissue or restrictions are located.
+Since our body parts are connected in what is referred to as the “kinetic chain,” with the use of the Graston Instrument, it allows the clinician to follow that kinetic chain, effectively uncovering the cause of the problem, then treating the cause and the area of pain or restriction.

 When these knots or bands of scar tissue are encountered, both the clinician and the patient sense a restriction, almost like a speed bump or a granular feeling.
 The instrument can then be used to “break up” this restriction or adhesion.
 After the adhesion is broken down, stretching exercises are used to promote re-alignment of the fibers into the normal pattern of healthy tissue.

 The benefit of Graston Technique is not only in detection of restrictions or adhesions but also the acceleration of improvements which include: